kyeokabe/crackingCodingInterview/README.md

 [LC 40 Combination Sum II](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/40_CombinationSumII.cpp) ...
 My solution seems a bit messy.
 Probably room to improve.

-[LC 55 Jump Game](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/55_JumpGame.cpp) ... trick 1: You only need to think about where the 0s are, and what precedes them. trick 2: You don't need to consider the last 0 because if there was a 0 before it the algo will check whether it jumped over it and arrived on the last index.
+[LC 55 Jump Game](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/55_JumpGame.cpp) ... trick 1: You only need to think about where the 0s are, and what precedes them. trick 2: If the final index is 0, it doesn't matter whether it is jumpable or not because you will land on it if everything before is jumpable.